 To run unit tests in Rust:$ cargo test --release --all

 To run python integration tests:$ ./tests/test_all.py

-You can access Conflux web wallet and create a new wallet by clicking "New Wallet" button that provides you a seed phrase (used to restore your wallet if you close it) and a password (used to unlock your wallet if you lock it when you leave your computer).
+You can use Conflux Portal to create a wallet.
+It will provide you a seed phrase (used to restore your wallet if you close it) and a password (used to unlock your wallet if you lock it when you leave your computer).
 Once a wallet is created, you can then manage your account addresses, send transactions, and deploy smart contract.

 In order to issue on-chain operations, you will need Conflux tokens.
-You can periodically (1 Conflux token per hour) get Conflux tokens from a faucet account.
-A pop-up box will appear to inform you to get the tokens.
+On the testnet, you can periodically (100 CFX token per hour) get CFX tokens from a faucet account.
+You can use the faucet through Conflux Portal by clicking on "Deposit".

 For developing smart contracts, you can use Conflux Studio to write, compile, and deploy your contract.